Leaps Beyond the Seen: Reinforced Reasoning Augmented Generation for Clinical Notes: Methodology

+Our task is viewed as a Markov Decision Process (MDP), where the retriever decides whether to continue exploring concepts within the current cluster or to leap to another cluster.

+\textbf{State.} The state $(s^k_t, s^c_t) \in \mathcal{S}$ represents the current retrieval situation, consisting of the \textit{cluster state} $s^k_t$ and the \textit{concept state} $s^c_t$, described as follows.

-\textit{\underline{Group State $s^k_t$.}} To incorporate semantic group information at step $t$, the group state representation $s^k_t$ is constructed based on both the currently selected group $k_t$ and a scarce group $k_{\text{scarce}}$, which is defined as the group with the fewest keywords in $S^Q$.
-This design encourages the retriever to reason not only within the current group but also toward underrepresented semantic areas, promoting the discovery of informative paths.
+\textit{\underline{Cluster State $s^k_t$.}} The cluster state representation is constructed based on both the currently selected cluster $k_t$ and a scarce cluster $k_{\text{scarce}}$, which is defined as the cluster with the fewest keywords in $S^Q$.
+This design encourages the retriever to reason not only within the current cluster but also toward underrepresented semantic.
+The representation $\mathbf{s}^k_t$ of the cluster state is formulated as: